 Some students may wish to take part in religious observances that occur during this academic term.
-If you have a religious observance that conflicts with your participation in the course, please contact me before the end of the second week of the term to discuss appropriate accommodations.
+If you have a religious observance that conflicts with your participation in the course, please meet with me as soon as possible, or before the end of the second week of the term-at the latest, to discuss appropriate adjustments.
+Dartmouth has a deep commitment to support students' religious observances and diverse faith practices.